vistalab-technion/learningBF-US/README.md

 - The cardiac raw dataset

-If you find use this code, please cite the following work:
+If you use this code, please cite the following work:

 ```
 Sanketh Vedula, Ortal Senouf, Grigoriy Zurakhov, Alex Bronstein, Oleg Michailovich, Michael Zibulevsky.